raspberrypilearning/tweeting-babbage/worksheet.md

 ## Setting up the hardware

 You might want to think carefully about which Raspberry Pi model you use for the deployment.
-These instructions use a Model B+, which does (just) fit inside a Babbage, but a Raspberry Pi Zero, or Model A+ are smaller, lower-powered and better suited to a project like this.
+These instructions use a Model B+, which does (just) fit inside a Babbage, but a Raspberry Pi Zero, or Model A+ are smaller, lower-powered and may be better suited to a project like this.

-Other things to consider are WiFi, power, and cost.
+Other things to consider are WiFi connectivity, power, and cost.

 ### WiFi